 - Refund applied but not received – If you have a copy of the refund in writing, after 30 days if there is no refund they can chargeback the retailer.

-Paypal also has an easy disputes process to help.
+Paypal also has an easy disputes process to help, but you need to ensure you know which dispute reason to use.